...short for "Fuck Yes! Saturday." Yes, I have a potty mouth here.

-It's the interweb’s only manifesto that covers the good, the awesome, and the fugly about being a remote or nomadic professional, a.k.a. digital nomad, a.k.a fancy way of calling those people who have a laptop and do stuff online so they can be wherever they want.
+FY!S is the interweb’s only manifesto on the good, the awesome, and the fugly about the Unconventional Life of an aspiring or current digital nomad, a.k.a fancy way of calling those people who have a laptop and do stuff online so they can be wherever they want.

 There’s a lot of stuff to know about the digital nomad life that no one tells you about.
 Here are just a few of the things FY!S talks about: